SenseLogic/REMIX/README.md

 The first argument is treated as an input file path.

-If an argument ends with a file path extension, it is treated as an input file path.
+An argument with a file path extension is treated as an input file path.

-If the last argument ends with a file path extension, it is treated as an output file path.
+A last argument with a file path extension is treated as an output file path.

-If an argument has a role prefix, the prefix is removed and this role is used :
+An argument with a role prefix is treated as follows :

 ```
 @in: input file path